okeefem2/receptioneering/README.md

 to fix, I deleted yarn.lock locally, ran yarn install, commented out yarn cache in pr-verify.yml and pushed.
 Then added the caching back in and pushed again when the job succeeded

+srsly this yarn thing seems to not know what to do >.<

 ## Course outline

 Every section use Github projects to track tasks